It’s Back…MHDC Reinstates the Missouri Low Income Housing Tax Credit Program!

 Over 117,000 low income households in Missouri are without access to affordable rental housing, as reported by the National Low Income Housing Coalition.
 Of this figure, 80% are working residents whose income is below the poverty guidelines, seniors and the disabled.
 A program like the Missouri LIHTC program provides more options and security for our residents by decreasing poverty, increasing overall community health, spurring economic investment and job creation, providing access to better education, along with giving Missourians a chance for a better life.

 Monarch Private Capital manages ESG funds that positively impact communities by creating clean power, jobs, and homes.
 The funds provide predictable returns through the generation of federal and state tax credits.
 The Company offers innovative tax credit equity investments for affordable housing, historic rehabilitations, renewable energy, film, and other qualified projects.
 Monarch Private Capital has long-term relationships with institutional and individual investors, developers, and lenders that participate in these types of federal and state programs.
 Headquartered in Atlanta, Monarch has offices and tax credit professionals located throughout the U.S.

-Monarch Private Capital, a nationally recognized tax-advantaged investment firm that develops, finances and manages a diversified portfolio of projects that generate both federal and state tax credits, is pleased to announce […]
+The new multifamily rental community provides quality homes and supports continued growth in Spartanburg Monarch Private Capital, a nationally recognized ESG investment firm that develops, finances and manages a diversified […]